dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 ---------

 This dataset has particularly poor diffraction.
-We found it was necessary to additionally fix the beam parameters, as well as provide the expected unit cell during indexing and a fairly soft restraint to stop the cell constants drifting away from these values.
+We found it was necessary to fix the beam parameters, as well as provide the expected unit cell during indexing and a fairly soft restraint to stop the cell constants drifting away from these values.
 The unit cell restraint was set up using a file of PHIL definitions: